 You will also further investigate energy changes and rates of reaction.
 Later in the course you will develop your knowledge of organic chemistry, including investigating how drug molecules are made by organic chemists.
 You will also learn about the exciting field of spectroscopy which is used in Medicine and Analytical Chemistry.

 There is a strong emphasis on developing practical skills and applying theory to practical applications.
 This is essential if you plan to study Chemistry at university.

 You will be assessed by examinations at the end of the two-year course.

 You will also be expected to carry out independent study and other personal development activities alongside your programme, such as additional workshops, an Extended Project Qualification, leisure extracurricular activities, volunteering or work experience, or part-time employment.

 At NCC we’re committed to ensuring that your studies are career focused and are linked to your future goals.
 Develop a new skill, learn how to be a leader, volunteer for a good cause and keep fit through sport.
 Enhance your learning and make the most of the array of activities on offer to help you stand out from the crowd when applying for university, an Apprenticeship or a job.

-You will benefit from small class sizes, supportive tutors and brand new, innovative laboratories housing industry standard equipment, including infrared and UV visible spectrometers.
+You will benefit from supportive tutors and modern high-tech science laboratories, housing industry standard equipment, including infrared and UV visible spectrometers.